 - An integrated, highly advanced electronic medical record that was among the first and continues to be one of the finest in the nation.

-The Research Foundation's Clinical Research Center has the infrastructure to support research in essentially all medical specialty areas.
+The Research Institute's Clinical Research Center has the infrastructure to support research in essentially all medical specialty areas.

 "Marshfield Clinic is an Equal Opportunity / Affirmative Action employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, or protected veteran status."